videal/node-meteor-angular-d3-sample/README.md

 chart-workspace
 ===============

-This is a demo project to test Angular.js capability of making single-page applications.
+This is a project to test Angular.js capability of making single-page applications.
+Live demo is available at: http://demo.videal.net:9125

 Dependencies
 ------------